5/13/2025

 Chief Executive Officer

-Yeah, so no, we haven't seen any change in sales cycles, actually Q1 was, if anything, a little bit of a tick up in improvement, but overall they've been pretty consistent.
-They've been pretty consistent over the last, you know, more than several quarters.
+Yeah, so, no, I mean, we haven't seen any change in sales cycles, actually.
+Q1 was, if anything, a little bit of a tick up in improvement.
+But overall, they've been pretty consistent.
+You know, they've been pretty consistent over the last, you know, more than several quarters.
 So I don't think we see any changes there.
-You know, in general, our sales process is to talk, as I said, about longer term roadmaps to design out how somebody might take advantage of the platform, but to get them started where they are.
+You know, in general, our sales process is to talk, as I said, about longer-term roadmaps to design out how somebody might take advantage of the platform, but to get them started where they are.
 So if they're not ready to make a full platform purchase, then get started with one or two solutions.
 And you see that in some of the new logos that come in.
-And then over time, we'll expand your footprint and we'll expand you across the whole platform.
-Most cases, we have a roadmap, a plan for that already, even if they're getting started with less of the platform.
-That being said, as Erica mentioned, if you look at our top 10 deals in the quarter in Q1, you know, almost all of them, actually nine out of the 10, were multi-platform deals.
-I mean, multi-solution deals across the platform.
+And then over time, we'll expand your footprint and we'll expand you across the whole platform Most cases, we have a roadmap, a plan for that already, even if they're getting started with less of the platform.
+That being said, as Erica mentioned, if you look at our top 10 deals in the quarter in Q1, almost all of them, actually nine out of the 10, were multi-platform deals, I mean, multi-solution deals across the platform.
 And it speaks to the ability we already have to be able to drive that conversation with our customers.
-So no, I don't think it changes the sales cycle because our -to-market team is excellent at understanding where the customer is and to keep them moving on their buyers journey, if you will.
+So no, I don't think it changes the sales cycle because our go-to-market team is excellent at understanding where the customer is and to keep them moving on their buyer's journey, if you will.
 I think what you will see is, you know, as you try to bring in some of these displacement opportunities, those will take a little bit longer.
-And so we're not building that into our guidance, you know, the idea that we're gonna go in and disrupt legacy IGA rather than sit alongside of it.
+And so we're not building that into our guidance.
+You know, the idea that we're going to go in and disrupt legacy IGA rather than sit alongside of it.
 We've built in an idea of how we sit alongside of it.
-We're not gonna build in disruption because that will take a little bit more time to materialize.
-But in a lot of cases, when we're talking about our platform, you know, they don't have in place the machine side yet.
+We're not going to build in disruption because that will take a little bit more time to materialize.
+But in a lot of cases, when we're talking about our platform, they don't have in place the machine side yet.
 And so it's a pure expansion, not a replacement.
-When you're talking about going into the access or the workforce side, the EPM side, in a lot of cases, we're layering security controls on top of what they already have, so they don't have to replace.
+When you're talking about going into the access or the workforce side, the EPM side, in a lot of cases, we're layering security controls on top of what they already have so they don't have to replace.
 And that allows them to efficiently get onto our platform quickly, even in a tougher macro environment.

 speaker